 After a MA-PDU session is established, SM signalling related to this MA-PDU session (e.g. for modification or removal of a child PDU session, etc.) can be conducted over any of the available accesses of the MA-PDU session.

-It is expected that the UE discovers the support of ATSSS for a PDU session upon attempting to establish the MA-PDU session.
+The UE discovers the support of ATSSS for a PDU session upon attempting to establish the MA-PDU session as described in clause 6.2.2.

 6.2.2 Establishment of Multi-Access PDU session